Pumpkin for Cats: Enjoy The Benefits Year Round

 Pumpkin for a Constipated Cat

 Canned pumpkin can make a world of difference for a cat suffering from constipation.
-As we previously mentioned, pumpkin is an excellent source soluble fiber which helps to naturally get things moving in the digestive tract.
-Many over-the-counter laxatives will do the job but are often times too harsh on the cat's stomach, resulting in diarrhea.
+As we previously mentioned, pumpkin is an excellent source of soluble fiber, which helps to naturally get things moving in the digestive tract.
+Many over-the-counter laxatives will do the job, but are often times too harsh on the cat's stomach and can result in diarrhea, especially if you give too much.
 When easing an ailment, the last thing you want to do is cure one issue only to create another.
 Canned pumpkin for cats won't cause diarrhea but will effectively get your cat's system back on track.

-Experts recommend adding 1-4 tablespoons of pumpkin to your cat's normal food in order to ease constipation.
+Experts recommend adding 1 tablespoon of pumpkin to your cat's normal food in order to ease constipation.
 Additionally, we want to mention that constipation and dehydration often go hand in hand.
-It is essential to always make sure your feline has a fresh water source.
+It is essential to always make sure your feline has fresh water available.

 Pumpkin for Cat Diarrhea

 Interestingly enough, pumpkin for cats also treats diarrhea.
-Pumpkin is chock full of vitamins A, C, and E as well as potassium and iron.
-The combination of the vitamins and minerals along with the substantial amount of soluble fiber help to add bulk to the cat's stool by absorbing excess water in the digestive tract.
+Pumpkin is packed with vitamins A, C, and E, as well as potassium and iron.
+The combination of vitamins and minerals, along with the substantial amount of soluble fiber, help to add bulk to the cat's stool by absorbing excess water in the digestive tract.